onap/integration/docs/docs_CCVPN.rst

 And test status:https://wiki.onap.org/display/DW/CCVPN+Test+Status

 Note: CCVPN integration testing coversed service design, service creation and closed-loop bandwidth adjustments in Dublin release.
 The service termination and service change will continue to be tested in E release.
 During the integration testing, SDC, SO, SDC master branch are used which include the enhanced features for CCVPN use case.

-Sevice used for CCVPN
+Service used for CCVPN
 ~~~~~~~~~~~~~~~~~~~~~

 - SOTNVPNInfraService, SDWANVPNInfraService and SIteService: https://wiki.onap.org/display/DW/CCVPN+Service+Design